FaresAhmedb/matrix-py/README.md

 The Module is right now in Alpha so there's a big chance there's some bugs so please consider reporting them.

-All Contributions are welcomed so consider looking at the source code on src/matrixmanp
+All Contributions are welcome so consider looking at the source code on src/matrixmanp

+---

 ## License &copy;
 Matrix Manipulation module to add, substract, multiply matrices.